 If your Borador takes after their Lab parent, they won’t hesitate to hoover up stray socks or pieces of food.
 Even if it could harm them.

 Border Collies, on the other hand, have strong herding instincts.
 So, Boradors that take after their Collie parent may try to herd small children or other pets in your home.

 This could involve some barking, chasing, and nipping at heels, which can be stressful for young kids and other animals.

 So if you have young kids or other pets at home, you may be better off with a different mix.

 Mixed breed dogs combine genetics from two gene pools, which means there is wider gene variation compared to a purebred dog.
 So, mixes like the Borador can potentially be at lower risk of inheriting health issues than their purebred parents.

-However, they will still be prone to hereditary issues.
+But, they will still be prone to hereditary issues.
 Particularly if breeders don’t health test dogs before breeding them.

 Black Lab Border Collie mix owners should be aware of the following health conditions:

 - Canine bloat

 - Exercise Induced Collapse